Lucky Ward: Murders

-The second suspected victim was 51-year-old Ruben "Myra Chanel" Ical, a transgender woman.
+The second suspected victim was 51-year-old Myra "Chanel" Ical, a transgender woman.
 She was found dead in a grassy area near a highway on January 18, 2010.
 Investigators spent ten years attempting to link Ward to Ical's murder.
 Right before his trial began, using a new probabilistic genotyping software known as “STRmix,” the State claimed that one swab from Ical's body contained a mixture of DNA from at least four different contributors.
 After assuming that the mixture contained only four contributors, an analyst claimed that Ward could not be excluded from one of the four.
 This was the first time the Houston crime lab had ever used this software.
 Ward was excluded as a contributor to the large quantity of more traditional DNA testing of materials gathered from that crime scene.
 The testimony regarding his possible inclusion in a mixture of four or more contributors to a single sample was the only evidence of any kind connecting Ward to Ical's murder.
 He was never charged with this crime but testimony about the murder was put before his jury during his 2020 trial.

 Houston law enforcement endeavored to attribute another unsolved murder to Ward that had occurred in 2010.
 On June 18, the partially decomposed body of 24-year-old Raquel Antoinette Mundy, a single mother with two children from Galveston, was found in a grassy field on 300 St. Charles, near some railroad tracks.
 While dropping off her mother and children at a Greyhound bus station, Mundy's car was towed, leaving her stranded.
 She was last seen entering the car of a Hispanic man in the downtown depot.
 Before her death, Mundy sent her mother a text message expressing fear that “this Mex” might hurt her.
 Ward, who is not Hispanic and did not own a car, was considered a suspect after his arrest for Long's death, but he was never charged with Mundy's murder.